spex-lang/spex-lang.github.io/src/motivation.md

         are connected;
       + Generation of deployment related code;
       + Load testing.
+  - partially solve the sad state of PBT?

 * Longer term / Lab / experimentation
   - Separate types from their encodings?